Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 While there will be limitations in the exercises and potential muscle-building benefits of a no weight leg workout, the good news is that there are leg exercises without weights that can be used for effective at home leg workouts.

-Whether you’re doing a bodyweight leg workout at home or a leg workout at the gym with a full suite of strength training equipment, your leg workout should include exercises that target all of the muscles in the legs.
+Whether you’re doing a bodyweight leg workout at home or a leg workout routine at the gym with a full suite of strength training equipment, it should include exercises that target all the muscles in the legs.

-Here are some of the best leg exercises without weights that you can perform in no equipment leg workouts at home:
+Here are some of the best leg exercises without weights that you can perform in your bodyweight workouts at home:

 #1: Cossack Squats

-Cossack squats work all the muscles in the legs, including the often underworked adductors and abductors.
+Cossack squats work all the muscles in the legs, including the often underworked abductors and adductors (outer and inner thighs).

 Here are the steps: